microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraApplication.md

 test adms2          iiiiiiii-aaaa-bbbb-cccc-jjjjjjjjjjjj jjjjjjjj-bbbb-cccc-dddd-kkkkkkkkkkkk AzureADandPersonalMicrosoftAccount contoso.com
 ```

 This example demonstrates how to get top five applications from Microsoft Entra ID.
-This command gets the top five applications.

 ### Example 4: Get an application by display name